Florence Neurosurgery and Spine Center is dedicated to providing comprehensive neurosurgical care in a compassionate and professional environment.

 Dr. Barbara Sarb is the Medical Coordinator for the Interventional Pain Management Department at Florence Neurosurgery and Spine Center.
 She graduated with a Bachelor of Science degree, majoring in Physiology, from Michigan State University in 1987.
 She received her medical doctorate from Kirksville College of Osteopathic Medicine in 1991 and completed her transitional internship and residency at the Botsford General Hospital in Michigan.
 She is Board Certified in Neurology and Psychiatry with special emphasis in Interventional Pain Management.

 Dr. Sarb joined the Florence Neurosurgery and Spine Center in 2015.
-She has special interests in neuromodulation therapy for chronic pain and radiorequency ablation for mechanical low back pain.
+She has special interests in neuromodulation therapy for chronic pain, radiorequency ablation for mechanical low back pain, and BOTOX for chronic migrainous headache disorder.

 Dr. Devanand Dominique received his Medical Doctorate in 1992 from University College Dublin, The National University of Ireland in Dublin, Ireland.
 He completed a General Surgery internship and Neurosurgery residency at Temple University Hospital Philadelphia in 1999.
 He was Chief Resident in Neurosurgery1997-1999.
 In 2000 he completed a Fellowship in Spinal Surgery at Toronto Western Hospital.
 University of Toronto in Toronto, Ontario, Canada.